As an Amazon Associate I earn from qualifying purchases.

 Ladies and gentlemen, meet China’s answer to barbecue: Char siu pork.

-You will need a piece of fatty pork, like shoulder or “country ribs” or belly.
+You will need a piece of fatty pork, like pork butt, “country ribs” or pork belly.
 If you’re hunting pigs, look for the same cuts.
 (You could also use bear here, if you are a bear hunter.)
 While you can make char siu with pork loin, it won’t be as lush.
 Fat helps.

 With the exception of the Shaoxing wine and the black vinegar, all of these ingredients are easily available in most supermarkets, or online.
 Dry sherry and malt vinegar are decent substitutes for the wine and vinegar.